Tag: Realistic Developmemt potential

 Have you seen your latest Chatham Borough tax bill?

-Then you’ve also seen the letter Mayor Dempsey enclosed, full of rumors and myths about the Borough’s plan to pave over the wooded, taxpayer-owned parcel at 58 North Passaic Avenue.
+Then you’ve also seen Mayor Dempsey’s enclosed letter, full of rumors, myths, and misinformation about the Borough’s plan to pave over the wooded, taxpayer-owned parcel at 58 North Passaic Avenue.

 Screenshot